TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ![Skipper's partial to Fourier.
 They're the best of chums.](/img/posts/misc/dsp/fourier-analysis.jpg){.w-80}
 {.center}

 **Did you know?** The Fourier Theorem and Fourier Transform are ubiquitious in modern day technology.
 It is the basis for many audio processing techniques such as filtering, equalisation, and noise cancellation.
 By manipulating the individual sine waves that make up a sound, we can alter its characteristics and create new sounds.
-The Fourier Transform is also a key component in compressing JPG images.
+The Fourier Transform is also a key component in compression, such as the JPG image format.
 {.alert--info}

 What’s cool about this theorem is that we can apply it the other way: any periodic signal can be *generated* by adding sine waves.
 This lays the groundwork for additive synthesis and generating audio with multiple pitches (e.g. a chord).